Russia not allowed flag or anthem after teams refuse to play World Cup playoffs | DW | 26.02.2022

 The two nations were due to face off in Moscow next month, with the winner playing either Sweden or Czech Republic for a place at the Qatar World Cup.
 Sweden later backed Poland's stance.
 "The men's national team will not play against Russia, regardless of where the match is played," the Swedish FA posted on Twitter.
 The Czech federation followed, adding that they would not play "even on a neutral venue."

-Kulesza's stance was quickly supported by politicians and players, including Bayern Munich forward Lewandowski.
+Kulesza's inital stance was quickly supported by politicians and players, including Bayern Munich forward Lewandowski.

 The Poland national team released its own unified statement on Twitter as well, saying they "do not intend to play in the playoff match against Russia.”